altocodenl/tagaway/readme.md

 We iterate the tags shared with the user.
 These share items are of the form `USERNAME:tag`, so by merely prepending them with `tag:`, we will get the list of piv ids that are bound to each tag.
 The resulting ids are added in a set at key `qid` through the `sunionstore` operation.

 A very useful consequence of using a set is that repeated piv ids won't be present more than once, since redis sets will not allow repeated items.
-Repeated pivs are indeed possible if a user A tags a piv 1 with tags X and Y, and shares both tags with another user.
+Repeated pivs are indeed possible if (for example) user A tags a piv 1 with tags X and Y, and shares both tags with another user.

 ```javascript
          multi.sunionstore (qid, dale.go (s.last, function (share) {